-Youth Ministry Roundtable: Part three of a five-part series focused on issues related to risk and safety.
+Youth Ministry Roundtable: Part four of a five-part series focused on issues related to risk and safety.

 With the "Youth Ministry in America" survey results as a starting point, we continue our roundtable discussion.
-Today we discuss the important—and sometimes overlooked—issue of safety training in churches.
-(If you missed the last two blog posts on the top concerns facing youth ministry and communication policies in youth ministry, you'll find them here and here.)
+Today we discuss the all-important ministry issue of safety awareness.